dominictarr/node/doc/api/tls.markdown

 `options` object has these possibilities:

-  - `pfx`: A string or `Buffer` containing the private key, certificate and CA certs of the server in PFX or PKCS12 format.
+  - `pfx`: A string or `Buffer` containing the private key, certificate and CA certs of the client in PFX or PKCS12 format.
 (Mutually exclusive with the `key`, `cert` and `ca` options.)

   - `key`: A string or `Buffer` containing the private key of the server in